 (or ‘HealthSpan’) is decreasing

-It’s now absolutely essential that health systems measure and monitor data on healthy lifespan, or more simply, ‘HealthSpan’.
+It’s now absolutely essential that health systems measure and monitor data on Healthy Lifespan®, or more simply, ‘HealthSpan’TM.
 Systems can use this information to understand their HealthSpan, commit to improving how long people stay in good health, and how they will achieve these improvements.
 This will ensure we have a financially stable and sustainable health and care system in the future.

 Not only will increasing HealthSpan by more than lifespan mean that health systems will be financially sustainable.
 People will be living healthier for longer, as well as enjoying longer lives.
 Health systems will be increasing the number of healthy life years gained.